-Ellen has an oil painting workshop coming up on August 20th & 21st.
+Ellen also had an oil painting workshop on August 20th & 21st.

 Glenys Baulderstone's demo was a revisit and second installment of her popular Japanese Sumi-e Brush Strokes demonstration.
 Glenys finds this traditional, methodical form of painting very relaxing, a soothing, calm therapy for the mind.
 She learned this method while living in Japan, years ago.

 The equipment, brushes, inks, paints and subject matter are very traditional and artists spend much of their time practicing the specific brush strokes and shapes.
 Artists learn from the master artists and only copy their work, as to create a 'new' subject would be considered too 'egotistical '.

 Beginning artists start with brush strokes, then advance to flowers, then trees, scenery, animals and finally people.
 The traditional paintings are simple, yet intricate, disciplined and soothing to paint.